| |

 As of 2020 if you’ve studied at a qualifying UK university you may be eligible for the post work grad or Graduate Visa Route.

-If you have a skilled job, you may be able to move to London on a Tier 2 visa.
+If you have a skilled job, you may be able to move to London on a Skilled Worker Visa.

-On episode 4 of Abroad & Co I spoke to Nathalie Goldstein, a San Fran turned Austrian expat who spilled that the best the way to get to an intra-company transfer is to, wait for it, ask!
+On episode 4 of Abroad & Co (my old podcast) I spoke to Nathalie Goldstein, a San Fran turned Austrian expat who spilled that the best the way to get to an intra-company transfer is to, wait for it, ask!

-Okay, back to the whole Megan Markle situation.
-If you do happen to fall in love with a Brit, you can live in U.K. Be prepared to prove the genuineness of your relationships, provide tons of documents and down the line, apply for citizenship.
+Be prepared to prove the genuineness of your relationship, provide tons of documents and down the line, apply for citizenship.

-P.S: Please use Gov.UK for all the latest visa updates 🙂
+P.S. – Outside of this blog post – please use Gov.UK for all the latest visa updates

 P.S – I’ve now got a whole blog post on where to live in London!